operator-framework/java-operator-sdk/docs/documentation/features.md

 ### When not to Use Finalizers?

-Typically, automated finalizer handling should be turned off, when **all** the cleanup of the dependent resources is handled by Kubernetes itself.
+Typically, automated finalizer handling should be turned off, in case **all** the cleanup of the dependent resources is handled by Kubernetes itself.
 This is handled by Kubernetes [garbage collection](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#owners-dependents).
 Setting the owner reference and related fields are not in the scope of the SDK for now, it's up to the user to have them